kyma-project/kyma/docs/security/03-04-ingress-egress-traffic.md

 ## TLS management

+### Bring Your Own
 Kyma employs the Bring Your Own Domain/Certificates model that requires you to supply the certificate and key during installation.
+Two variations of this method are supported:

+- legacy: the user supplies the certificate and key as native k8s objects (ConfigMaps or Secrets) in the form of kyma overrides
+- cert-manager: the user is expected to generate their own Cert-manager objects (Issuers and Certificates) and deliver them before the installation process

+#### Native certificate management
 You can do it using the [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation).
 See a sample ConfigMap specifying the values to override:

 ```yaml
 ---